Food Type: “Canadian” – Steak, mostly

 - Still hard to get a reservation.

 Value: Average.
-If it’s in the budget, Le Cellier serves food that’s higher quality than any other restaurant at Epcot.
+If it’s in the budget, Le Cellier serves food that’s higher quality than any other restaurant at Epcot, perhaps with the exception of Monsieur Paul.

 Tips: Consider a reservation around 6pm.
 The menu is the same all day, so it will give you an opportunity to take advantage of a less expensive lunch elsewhere and you’ll be done with dinner early enough to browse World Showcase a bit before finding a spot for IllumiNations.

 Reputation: Le Cellier was once the most coveted dining reservation on Disney property, but the price increase and switch to a “signature dining experience” has lessened its popularity.
-It’s still one of the better meals in any theme park in the world, but it’s difficult to justify a $44 sirloin steak or $10 cup of cheddar cheese soup.
+It’s still one of the better meals in any theme park in the world, but it’s going to cost you.
+I think most people looking to spend this money would prefer a more intimate, upscale affair at one of the resort signatures instead.